 What’s the Ideal Desk Height?

-The ideal desk height is usually around 29-30 inches for a standard desk and around 36 inches for a standing desk.
+According to research, the ideal desk height is usually around 29-30 inches for a standard desk and around 36 inches for a standing desk.
 However, the ideal height can vary based on individual preferences and physical characteristics such as height, arm length, and the type of task being performed.

 Elevating Your Desk’s Height: 8 Methods